Submission survey

 Key finding

-Only 8.2% of respondents believe that community input will meaningfully influence the decision.
-A further 7.0% are uncertain.
-The remaining 84.8% fall into the two negative categories — and critically, the larger group (45.4%) takes the stronger position: that the process was not designed to register opposition, rather than simply being inadequate or premature.
+Only a small minority of respondents believe that community input will meaningfully influence the decision.
+85.7% fall into the two negative categories — and critically, the larger group (45.4%) takes the stronger position: that the process was not designed to register opposition, rather than simply being inadequate or premature.

 The phrase “tick a box” appeared verbatim in multiple independent open-ended responses across Q15 and Q16.
 Respondents described the process as a “PR exercise,” a “sales pitch,” and a “foregone conclusion,” with no note-taking, no plenary debate, and no pathway from community input to decision-making visible.